 You will need a piece of squared paper for this activity.
-If you have none you can get a sheet here
+If you don't have any, you can get a sheet here.

 Write the ones digits of the numbers in the two times table from $1 \times 2$ up to $10 \times 2$ in a line.
 Leave some room at the top of the paper, and some space to the left and right, a bit like this:

 You might be able to see some patterns in these numbers.

 Now, do the same thing with the multiples of three.
 Remember, just write the ones digits, this time directly underneath the line of the two times table, like this:

 Continue by writing in the four and five times tables in the same way.
 Again, just using the ones digits.

 Now look at the whole array of numbers you have created.